clicknium/clicknium-docs/doc/api/python/uielement/save_to_image.md

     &emsp;**yoffset**: int
         &emsp;&emsp; offset of Y-Axis, When default is 0, it means no offset.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation.
 The unit of parameter is second.
-Default set ia 30 seconds.
+Default set is 30 seconds.

 **Returns:**
     &emsp;None